hamk-uas/datacube-storage-lab/README.md

 ### Copernicus Data Space Ecosystem (CDSE) S3 API credentials

-To use it as a primary source, Configure the ESA Copernicus Data Space Ecosystem (CDSE) S3 API endpoint in `~/.aws/config` under a "cdse" profile:
+To use ESA Copernicus Data Space Ecosystem (CDSE) S3 API as a primary source, configure its endpoint in `~/.aws/config` under a "cdse" profile:

 ```
 [profile cdse]